(0,2) Mirror Symmetry on homogeneous Hopf surfaces: mirror symmetry

 \subsection{An example of $(0,2)$ mirror symmetry}

-We start recalling the coordinate independent description of the chiral de Rham complex using Courant algebroids.
-Let $E$ be an exact Courant algebroid over a smooth manifold $M$ .
+We start recalling the coordinate independent description of the chiral de Rham complex using Courant algebroids \cite{Heluani09,GCYHeluani}.
+Let $E$ be a Courant algebroid over a smooth manifold $M$.
 Let $\Pi E$ be the corresponding purely odd super vector bundle.
-We will abuse notation and denote by $\langle, \rangle$ the corresponding super-skew-symmetric bilinear form, and by $[,]$ the corresponding super-skew-symmetric degree $1$ bracket on $\Pi E$.
+We will abuse notation and denote by $\langle, \rangle$ the corresponding super-skew-symmetric bilinear form, and by $[,]$ the Dorfman bracket on $\Pi E$.
 Similarly, we obtain an odd differential operator

-defined by the composition of the exterior differential $d$, the map $\pi^* \colon T^* \to E^*$, and the isomorphism $E^* \cong E$ provided by $\langle, \rangle$, and the \emph{parity change operator} $\Pi$.
+defined by the composition of the exterior differential $d$, the map $\pi^* \colon T^* \to E^*$, and the isomorphism $E^* \cong E$ provided by $\langle, \rangle$, and the parity change operator $\Pi$.